 “You hypocrites!
 Isaiah was right when he prophesied about you: ‘These people honor me with their lips, but their hearts are far from me.
 They worship me in vain; their teachings are merely human rules'” (Matthew 15:7-9)

-When new denominations have started they have almost always introduced new rules – often defining who can be a member.
-Unfortunately these rules tend to divide the body of Christ.
+When new denominations have started up, they have almost always introduced new rules – often defining who can be a member.
+Unfortunately, these human rules tend to divide the body of Christ.
 They encourage an “us and them” mentality that stands in opposition to Jesus’ instructions that we are all brothers and sisters (Matthew 23:8), that he wants us to be one (John 17:20-23) and that he wants us to love each other (John 13:34-35).
 These human rules are hindering the coming of God’s kingdom by aggravating divisions within God’s church.
 We are all aware of the many, many divisions within the universal Christian church to which we belong.
 One way we can start healing those divisions is to get rid of the rules that divide the church.
 I say again; these are human rules.
 They were introduced by people and people can get rid of them.
 Perhaps it would be good if every Christian church, denomination and organization examined its rules every few years to see whether they encourage unity or division.
 If any rule is found to encourage division – get rid of it.

 Or, perhaps, there is a simpler solution to the problem; we only adopt the rules instituted by our loving Lord and Savior.
 Jesus said there are two rules that we need to follow – “Love God” (with everything you’ve got) and “Love others the same way you love yourself”.
 Everything else depends on these two.
 Jesus said so (Matthew 22:40).
 OK, Jesus also left us with a short list of commands that he said should be taught to new disciples, but I reckon that every one of those commands just gives us practical detail on how we are to obey the two, most important, commands.
 (You will find a list of Jesus’ commands on the homepage.)